 Key Features:

-- JIT compiler for improved performance.
+- The JIT compiler was introduced for improved performance.

-- USB tethering and mobile hotspot.
+- USB tethering and mobile hotspot were introduced.

 - Adobe Flash support.